Expand To Show Full Article

 2. Size exclusion Chromatography

-The column is pack with material having controlled pore size and the sample is screened or filtered according to its molecular sizes, there is no interaction between solute and stationary phase.
-The large molecules rapidly wash through of column, the smaller molecules penetrate inside the pores and elute later.
+The column is packed with material having controlled pore size and the sample is screened or filtered according to its molecular sizes, there is no interaction between the solute and stationary phase.
+The large molecules rapidly wash through of column, and the smaller molecules penetrate inside the pores and elute later.

 Size exclusion Chromatography